There are various ways to modify coded segments:

 - Select the segment by clicking on the corresponding coding stripe or code name in the “Document Browser”.
 The segment is now highlighted in the original document.

-- The segment boundaries can now be redefined as usual using the mouse.
-Then encode the segment again with the same code.
-Alternatively, you can right-click the coding stripe and select Recode with highlighted segment.
+- The segment boundaries can also be redefined by selecting the correct text segment and coding it again with the same code.
+Alternatively, you can select the correct text segment, right click on the existing coding stripe and select Recode with Highlighted Segment.

 MAXQDA automatically adjusts to the newly defined segment boundaries.

-While the “Recode” function always adjusts the segment borders to the current highlighted area, you can also expand the segment boundaries with the new highlights:
+While the “Recode” function always adjusts the segment borders to the current highlighted area, you can also expand the segment boundaries with an overlapping highlight: